i-ankit12345/Project/README.md

 # Website development Project
-This is my first mini-project
+This is my first mini-project using only HTML AND CSS